 - Article 35.
-Elections for the National Assembly.- The members of the House of Assembly shall be elected by proportional representation in accordance with the principles and procedures set out in the schedule to this Act. - Article 36.
+Elections for the National Assembly.- The members of the House of Assembly shall be elected by proportional representation in accordance with the following principles: - (1) There will be a National Assembly consisting of 400 members elected on a single ballot, of whom: 200 will be elected from national party list according to proportional representation; - 200 members will be elected from regional party list according to proportional representation; - (2) The 200 regional seats will be alocated between the regions in proportion to the number of votes cast in each region. - Article 36.
 Disqualifications for membership of the National Assembly -(1) No person shall be capable of being elected to or of sitting as a member of the National Assembly unless such person is qualified in accordance with the provisions set out in the schedule to this Act to hold such office.